Atlas-Soft/DeepDoom/README.md

 ![switches_map](webPhotos/Switches.PNG)
 #### Description:
- - The purpose of this scenario is to train the AI on locating a switch on the wall.
+ - The purpose of this scenario is to train the agent how to locate a switch on the wall.
  - The map is a square room with a button placed on the south wall and randomly determined ceiling, floor, and wall textures at the time of loading the map.
- - The player is placed at a random point inside the room and facing a random direction via a ZDoom ACS script that runs when the player enters the map.
+ - The agent is placed at a random point inside the room and facing a random direction via a ZDoom ACS script that runs when the agent enters the map.
- - The player gets rewarded for moving towards the switch when it is within a 21.6° field of view relative to the player's direction; therefore, the player does not get rewarded for moving towards the exit while facing away.
+ - The agent gets rewarded for moving towards the switch when it is within a 21.6° field of view relative to the agent's direction; therefore, the agent does not get rewarded for moving towards the exit while facing away.
- - The player gets penalized for not moving.
+ - The agent gets penalized for not moving.

 #### Available Actions:
  - [USE, MOVE_FORWARD, MOVE_BACKWARD, TURN_LEFT, TURN_RIGHT]